Stacked vs Unstacked Insurance: Which Uninsured Motorist Coverage to Choose

 If you've ever been asked by your insurance agent whether you want "stacked" or "unstacked" uninsured motorist coverage, you're not alone in feeling confused.
 It's one of the most misunderstood choices in auto insurance — and one of the most financially significant.
 This guide breaks down exactly how stacked coverage works, how much more it costs, and which drivers stand to benefit most from it.

-With 15.4% of U.S. drivers currently uninsured and a combined 33.4% either uninsured or underinsured, having the right UM/UIM limits in place isn't just a technicality — it could be the difference between financial security and a devastating bill after a serious accident.
-And with several states updating their stacking laws as recently as mid-2025, now is the right time to review your coverage.
+With 15.4% of U.S. drivers uninsured and a combined 33.4% either uninsured or underinsured (per the Insurance Research Council's 2025 report), having the right UM/UIM limits in place isn't just a technicality — it could be the difference between financial security and a devastating bill after a serious accident.
+With North Carolina's major stacking law changes now in effect as of July 1, 2025, and Florida's no-fault PIP system undergoing ongoing modifications, now is the right time to review your coverage and understand exactly what you're choosing.

 Key Pinch Points